 Nor’easter could bring 5-8 inches of snow to NYC: What to know

-A powerful nor’easter is expected to strike New York City beginning Monday night and through Tuesday, according to forecasters.
+NEW YORK — A powerful nor’easter is expected to bring snow and heavy winds to New York City on Tuesday, according to forecasters.

-New York City is expected to see 5-8 inches of snow by the end of Tuesday, with more possible if the system pushes further south.
+The city is expected to see 5 to 8 inches of snow by the end of Tuesday at rates of 1 to 2 inches an hour in the early morning, with more possible if the system pushes further south, according to the National Weather Service.

-Trace amounts of rain are also expected on Monday night before the transition to snow begins around midnight.
+Trace amounts of rain were also expected Monday night before the transition to snow begins about midnight.

-“Much of the precipitation moves in during the early morning hours Tuesday, becoming heaviest toward daybreak into early afternoon,” the NWS wrote in a Monday morning forecast.
+“Much of the precipitation moves in during the early morning hours Tuesday, becoming heaviest toward daybreak into early afternoon,” the National Weather Service wrote in a Monday morning forecast.
 “Snow ends from west to east in the afternoon.”

+City Emergency Management Commissioner Zach Iscol said Monday it was not entirely clear how bad the storm will be, as there is “low confidence” in the current forecast.
+That means there could end up being more — or less — snow than predicted.

 New York City hasn’t dealt with a 6-inch snowfall since January 2022.
 Last year’s winter was abnormally dry, and this year’s has so far been similarly snowless.

-The city’s office of emergency management said Monday that its plan for winter weather was already in motion.
+The city emergency management office said Monday that its plan for winter weather was already in motion.
 The city also advised people to avoid traveling if possible during the storm.

-“I urge New Yorkers to stay off the roads unless absolutely necessary for their safety and to allow our Sanitation Department (DSNY) crews and first responders to navigate the storm and reach those in need more quickly,” Emergency Management Commissioner Zach Iscol said in a press release.
+“If you don’t need to go out, stay home,” Mayor Eric Adams said at a press briefing on the storm.

 While the city plows and clears the roads, property owners are responsible for sidewalks in front of buildings.

-“The City does not clean or remove snow or ice from sidewalks in front of residential or commercial property,” according to its website.
-“The City does not provide direct assistance to residents in need of snow shoveling assistance.”
+“The city does not clean or remove snow or ice from sidewalks in front of residential or commercial property,” according to the city website.
+“The city does not provide direct assistance to residents in need of snow shoveling assistance.”

 New York City public schools will have remote classes on Tuesday due to the storm.

-“We’re expecting winter weather overnight tonight which could lead to 5-8 inches of snow with locally higher amounts by the morning,” Mayor Adams tweeted.
-“As a result, all [NYC Schools] will move to remote learning tomorrow.”
+“We’re expecting winter weather overnight tonight which could lead to 5-8 inches of snow with locally higher amounts by the morning,” Adams tweeted Monday.
+“As a result, all [city public schools] will move to remote learning tomorrow.”

 The city’s various forms of public transit are all expected to continue operating throughout the storm.